Jac-Zac/PML_DL_Final_Project/README.md

 # TODO:

-- Check if the sampling is working correctly
 - Modify the model to have a linear layer at the end
-- Modify the validation to use the fast sampling instead
+- Modify the validation to use the fast sampling instead (if you want).
+We can avoid fast sampling
 - Try to do LLLA after you have changed the last layer to be linear
+- Implement Flow Matching instead of Diffiusion (using still the same Unet), We should be able to swap with a model registry

+### Additional results

+Write some code inspired by the paper to use a better pre-trained model to showcase some nice results

+# NOTE:

+> [!WARNING]
+> THE rest of the README is just GPT stuff for the future

 ## 📘 Project Overview